hachahoud/100-days-of-code/log.md

 Day 19.
 **Today's progress**: took a day off yesterday, back at it today, I built the log in and out and register pages, and developed the views function.

+Day 20.
+**Today's progress**: Still working on the server side of the booking web app. #Django is becoming really fun to work with, I really enjoyed programming today.